 - NOTE: The current default for Write-Cache mode enablement is No Read Ahead, Write Through (NRA, WT).
-To enable Write Back (WB), a UPS is recommended. - NOTE: For more information about the physical disk write cache policy behavior, see Troubleshooting your system on page 42.
+To enable Write Back (WB), a UPS is recommended. - (i) NOTE: For more information about the physical disk write cache policy behavior, see Troubleshooting your system.